ytthuan/LeoSQLServerRServices/CampaignManagement/Data/readme.md

 <img src="../Resources/Images/management.png" align="right">
 # Campaign Management Template with SQL Server 2016 R Services – Input Data

 This folder shows the input data files for Campaign Management template using SQL Server R Services.
-This folder contains a copy of the simulated datasets that can be used instead of running the scripts
+This folder contains a copy of the simulated datasets that can be used instead of running the scripts.
+You can use the  Data Import PowerShell script to import this data by following [Steps 1-11 of the SQLR Instructions](../Resources/Instructions/SQLR_Instructions.md).

-The folder of the following files:
+The folder contains following files:

 | File | Description |
 | --- | --- |